-The table below outlines the bring-forward entitlements that apply for the 2023-24 and 2024-25 financial years.
+The table below outlines the bring-forward entitlements that apply for the 2024-25 financial year.

 Your total super balance at 30 June of the previous financial year and your non-concessional contributions cap takes into account the total of all your super accounts, not just your UniSuper account/s.